zsk66/F3KM-MATLAB/README.md

 ## Datasets

-Download the following datasets, and run our `data_process.py`, then you can get the data format that can be used in our Matlab codes.
+Download the following datasets, and run our `data_process.py`, you can get the data format (DATASET_NAME.csv, DATASET_NAME_color.csv) that can be used in our Matlab codes.
+Then put them in DATASET_NAME folder.
+For instance, for Bank, one should put them in Bank/bank.csv and Bank/bank_color.csv.

 Athlete        https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results